-The Directors' present their report, together with the financial report of K&S Corporation Limited ("the Company") and the consolidated financial report of the consolidated entity, for the year ended 30 June 2009 and the Auditors' Report thereon.
+The Directors' present their report, together with the consolidated financial report of K&S Corporation Limited ("the Company") and the consolidated entity, for the year ended 30 June 2010 and the Auditors' Report thereon.

 Principal Activities

 The principal activities of the consolidated entity during the course of the financial year were transport and logistics, contract management, warehousing and distribution, and fuel distribution.